Taro Kono: LDP Election Headquarters

-Policy views
+Political views

 Kono is commonly dubbed as a political "maverick" and known for expressing his views on politically sensitive issues.
-Unlike former Prime Minister Shinzo Abe and most of his cabinet, Kono is not affiliated with the ultra-conservative organization Nippon Kaigi.
+Unlike former prime ministers Shinzo Abe, Fumio Kishida, Shigeru Ishiba, and most of their respective cabinet ministers, Kono is not affiliated with the ultraconservative organization Nippon Kaigi.
+Kono is opposed to the LDP moving further to the right or the "extreme right wing", and believes it should remain a center or center-right party.

-Domestic policy
+Social issues

 Taro Kono supports legalising same-sex marriage and allowing married couples to have separate surnames.

 He established a House subcommittee on genetically modified organisms in 1997 and supported new labeling rules on GMOs.